aerospike-community/aerospike-play-plugins/cache/README.md

 # Aerospike Cache

-This module implements Caching interface using Aerospike.
+This module implements caching interface using Aerospike.
 Supported types include String, Int, Long, Boolean, BLOBs, List, Map and POJOs.
 You can use either one of two Transcoders,[Fast Serialization](https://github.com/RuedigerMoeller/fast-serialization) and [FasterXML-jackson databind](https://github.com/FasterXML/jackson-databind/wiki/Serialization-Features) or write your own serializer for handling POJOs and complex datatypes.
 Please refer to [Aerospike-Transcoder](https://github.com/aerospike/aerospike-java-plugins/tree/master/transcoder) for more about serializers.